Xenepherth/NetworkZones/README.md

-NetworkZones for uMMORPG by vis2k
+NetworkZones for uMMORPG by vis2k Reworked by Xenepherth

 --------------------------------------------------------------------------------
 Usage Guide: